JoshData/jot/README.md

 By the time you get to B's changes, the keys "key1" and "key2" are no longer there!

-What you need is git's "rebase" function that revises B given the simultaneous edits in A. Here's what you get after rebasing B against A:
+What you need is git's "rebase" that revises B given the simultaneous edits in A. Here's what you get after "rebasing" B against A:

 	B = [("set" : "title" => "My Program"), ("set" : "count" => 20)]

-Now you can apply A and B sequentially.
+Now you *can* apply A and B sequentially.

 Installation
 ------------